• Skip to main content

 The rise of the Vampire Facial

-27 October 2017 by Beth Ryan
+Published on 27 October 2017 - Last updated on 19 December 2025 by Beth Ryan

 If you shudder at the sight of blood and can’t stand needles then look away now, because Vampire Facials are making a comeback.
 Also known as PRP Therapy which stands for Platelet Rich Plasma (we’ll get to that bit later) Kim Kardashian may have made this controversial treatment famous, but it’s the skin plumping and rejuvenating results which have seen it rise to the mainstream.
-With Treatwell bookings more than doubling across Europe in the past year we want to know if it’s worth the hype…
+With Treatwell bookings more than doubling across Europe recently we want to know if it’s worth the hype…

 By Rebecca Hoffnung